HengNguan/Debate_Timer2.0/README.md

 - **Presets**: Quick access to 3, 3.5, 4, 5, 7, and 10-minute timers.
 - **Controls**: Large Play/Pause and Reset buttons.
 - **Audio Cues**:
-  - Warning sound at 30 seconds remaining.
+  - Warning sound at 30 seconds remaining (louder and slightly longer for better noticeability).
+The warning sound is intentionally kept shorter than the end sound.
-  - End sound when time expires.
+  - End sound when time expires (longer lower-pitched sustain).
 - **Visual Feedback**: Timer turns red when time is low (< 30s).

 ### ♟️ Chess Timer (自由辩论)